ahlambavi/Tactile-Digital-Toolkit/README.md

-# This is a toolkit design for Blind and Partially sighted
+# This is a toolkit designed for Blind and Partially sighted-BPS